space-wizards/docs/src/en/proposals/errant-vox-species.md

 This is the part where things deteriorate and why this is a draft

-- They should have some actual mechanic involving screams -their scream indicates their direction to other players in range?
+- They should have some actual mechanic involving screams
+  - their scream indicates their direction to other players in range?
 Maybe just other vox?
-          -((this is intended to both encourage and discourage screaming on their part.
+    - ((this is intended to both encourage and discourage screaming on their part.
 If you constantly scream, no other vox will eventually care?))
-                  -Or maybe have this on a specific cooldown?
+      - Or maybe have this on a specific cooldown?
-          -caution: this does not encourage mixed-species flocking -their screams heal a small (symbolic) amount of damage.
-Something something positive resonance or whatever -only heals other nearby players, but not them?
+    - caution: this does not encourage mixed-species flocking
+  - their screams heal a small (symbolic) amount of damage.
+Something something positive resonance or whatever
+    - only heals other nearby players, but not them?

 - They are small/unassuming/fragile.
-      -Possibly a dwarf-sized sprite? (when you sprite it) -More vulnerable to all brute damage
+  - Possibly a dwarf-sized sprite? (when you sprite it)
+  - More vulnerable to all brute damage
-      -Maybe they are worse at pulling things?
+  - Maybe they are worse at pulling things?
-      -They are easier to shove
+  - They are easier to shove
-      -Maybe they deal subpar unarmed damage?
+  - Maybe they deal subpar unarmed damage?

-- They are more resistant to poison damage (oxygen will bypass resistance) -50%?
+- They are more resistant to poison damage (oxygen will bypass resistance)
+  - 50%?
 It's not unprecedented to have that level of resistance and poison is often not a hugely useful resistance to have
-      -If they can eat lots of poisonous stuff, this will dampen the damage -should it, though?
+  - If they can eat lots of poisonous stuff, this will dampen the damage
+    - should it, though?

 - They have a weird dietary range.
-      -Can drink welding fuel with no ill effects?
+  - Can drink welding fuel with no ill effects?
-      -They should get drunk from said welding fuel, or maybe from just plain water.
+  - They should get drunk from said welding fuel, or maybe from just plain water.
 It's funny.
-      -Can eat some inorganic items?
+  - Can eat some inorganic items?
-      -In general they should be able to eat and drink a very wide range, and at worst be poisoned a bit (which they are resistant against)
+  - In general they should be able to eat and drink a very wide range, and at worst be poisoned a bit (which they are resistant against)
-      -Maybe "normal food" is less satiating to them though
+  - Maybe "normal food" is less satiating to them though

 - They get drunk more easily?
 I think crew trying to keep the water away from vox to prevent drunkness-induced screamsinging is perfection.